andreveiga2/andreveiga2.github.io/index.md

 **Assistant Professor of Economics** <br/>

-My research focuses on the Industrial Organisation of healthcare, insurance and digital markets.
+I study the Industrial Organisation of healthcare, insurance and digital markets.
 I use theory and data to understand how individuals and firms operate in these markets, and how best to regulate them.

 **Contact:**  <br/>